hazelcast/hazelcast/hazelcast-documentation/src/FAQ.md

 # Frequently Asked Questions

 ## Why 271 as the default partition count

 The partition count 271, being a prime number, is a good choice since it will be distributed to the nodes almost evenly.
 For a small to medium sized cluster, the count 271 gives almost even partition distribution and optimal sized partitions.
 As your cluster becomes bigger, this count should be made bigger to have evenly distributed partitions.

+## Is Hazelcast thread safe

+Yes.
+All Hazelcast data structures are thread safe.

 ## How do nodes discover each other